fredzannarbor/LeoBloom/README.md

-# kdp2df
+# LeoBloom.py

-This script loops through Kindle Direct Publishing royalty report files and creates a single Pandas dataframe that has all your KDP data.
+This script loops through Kindle Direct Publishing royalty and Lightning Source, Inc. (LSI) sales report files and turns them into Pandas dataframes that are then used to produce a wide variety of reports.

 Pandas is one of the most widely used data analysis libraries for Python and comes with a dizzying array of analytics & visualization tools.

 ## Requirements